thisisgss/portfolio_optimisation_app/README.md

 ## ⚙️ Dependencies

-The application relies on the following key Python libraries, now simplified in `requirements.txt`:
+The application relies on the following key Python libraries, as listed in the simplified `requirements.txt`:

 | Library | Purpose |
 | :--- | :--- |